White wine: Painted or drawn white wine

-Since the Middle Ages white wine has inspired many painters to include it in still lifes or for the representation of the everyday life, party life, or life to excess.
+Since the Middle Ages white wine has inspired many painters to include it in still lifes for the representation of the everyday life, party life, or life to excess.
 An abundance of English, Dutch and German paintings from the 17th century depicted a high consumption of white wine at that time replacing the consumption of beer in the aristocracy and the bourgeoisie.

 White wine has also inspired designers, cartoonists, advertising etc.

-Adèle Blanc-Sec, heroine of comics winked at the beverage.
-She also has cinematic posterity with The Extraordinary Adventures of Adèle Blanc-Sec.

 In literature

 A number of authors, poets, and philosophers have celebrated wine in general but the quotes are become much more rare when it comes to include colour.
 Authors in all eras have spoken using white wine to illustrate their point.
 Serious or tinged with humour white wine is present in all kinds of works, novels, poetry, and philosophy itself.
-The white wine most commonly cited in literature is French champagne.
+The white wine commonly cited in literature is French champagne.

 François Rabelais, an angevin bon vivant, repeatedly celebrated the white wine of Anjou that he liked and it was appreciated by his literary heroes.